this is tijuana, straight up! | look | i-D

 Where were you born?
 I was born in Ensenada, B.C., but I grew up in Tijuana, where I've lived most of my life.
 I currently live in Chula Vista, CA, about 15 minutes away from the Tijuana border.

 What do you do?
 I'm an artist.
-My main platforms for expression are music — the interpretation and representation of personal and social reviews — and anti-humor.
+My main platform for expression is music.
 I was interested in music since I was little, but it wasn't until I was 13-years-old that I started playing guitar and came in contact with the local music scene and the DIY community.

 What prejudices have you encountered in your profession?
 Being a male of economic middle class with light skin, I've always been in an advantageous position amongst my peers.
-In the growing Tijuana music industry, I've on many occasions witnessed classist and elitist behaviors [when it comes to] accessing certain sectors of the artistic community, [especially in] production and broadcasting media.
+In the growing Tijuana music industry, I have, on many occasions witnessed classist and elitist behaviours when it comes to accessing certain sectors of the artistic community.

 In your opinion, why is diversity so important for creativity?
-I think cultural diversity is key for the development of a society [in which] individuals are empowered to lead fulfilling, autonomous, and self-managing lives.
+It is key for the development of a society in which individuals are empowered to lead fulfilling, autonomous, and self-managing lives.

 What's the best part about living by the US border?
 Tijuana is the cultural funnel of Latin America.
 All the frustrations and dreams of many cultures concentrate here.
 And in this very diverse and volatile environment, you find the fertile territory for a true artistic movement.